Anne Robinson: Press

 Robinson returned to Fleet Street in 1980, working as columnist and assistant editor of the Daily Mirror.
 She also wrote a column under the pseudonym of the "Wednesday Witch", in which she developed her vitriolic style.
 During her career as a newspaper journalist, she developed a flair for writing tabloid headlines.

 In discussing a raise with Mirror boss Robert Maxwell, she asked for a doubling of her salary and a brand-new Mercedes to be written in her contract.
 Following the departure of her husband, Robinson demanded that Maxwell make up the difference in their joint income, which he did.
 Robinson wrote obituaries to Maxwell following his death in 1991, saying: "He left me reeling from his charm, his amazing panache and the sheer speed at which his brain worked.
 He was my inspiration and my hero".
-Her closeness to Maxwell was mocked by Ian Hislop in 1999 as a panellist on Have I Got News for You, as well when she became the first guest presenter of the show in 2002.
+She later took Robert Maxwell's daughter Ghislaine "under her wing" as a journalist; Robinson later described Ghislaine and the wider children of Robert Maxwell as "broken".
+Her closeness to Robert Maxwell was mocked by Ian Hislop in 1999 as a panellist on Have I Got News for You, as well when she became the first guest presenter of the show in 2002.
 In Memoirs of an Unfit Mother in 2001, Robinson criticised Maxwell's fraudulent misappropriation of the Mirror pension fund (which fully came to light after his death), in which she said: "we failed to monitor what was happening on our doorstep", adding: "cowards had made his behaviour possible.
 Bankers, accountants, lawyers, who should have known better ... said yes when they should have said no."

 On 14 November 1982, Robinson attended a formal dinner attended by Queen Elizabeth II, at which she noted that Diana, Princess of Wales, arrived late.
 Robinson asked the Mirror's Royal editor James Whitaker to investigate and, after conversations with various sources including Diana's sister Lady Sarah McCorquodale, confirmed that Diana was suffering from an eating disorder, named as anorexia in a scoop article on 19 November 1982.
 As a result, Buckingham Palace Press Secretary Michael Shea rang then Mirror editor Mike Molloy, asking him to remove Robinson.
 She was subsequently removed from the editorial rota, and was advised by Molloy to "do more television, blossom, that's what you're good at".
 Robinson has written weekly columns for a succession of other British newspapers, such as Today, The Sun, The Express, The Times, and The Daily Telegraph.